The 32 Best Stores Like Walmart

 If Amazon is basically the online version of Walmart, Target is basically the (slightly) more upscale version of it.

-Like Walmart they carry a wide variety of products, and offer some great deals.
+Like Walmart they carry a wide variety of products, including housewares, electronics and even groceries, and offer some of the best prices around.

-But Target also prides itself on its style, which makes it a good place to turn for clothes and home goods that look modern and stylish, but don’t cost a fortune.
+But unlike a lot of big-box retailers, Target also prides itself on its style, which makes it a good place to turn for clothes and home goods that look modern and stylish, but don’t cost a fortune.

 Overstock

-If Walmart is where you turn for affordable furniture, then you should definitely give Overstock a try.
+If Walmart is where you turn for affordable furniture (and you prefer online shopping), then you should definitely give Overstock a try.

 An online-only furniture outlet, Overstock offers great deals on furniture across a wide variety of styles and categories.